oracle-livelabs/developer/ai-optimizer/desktop/explore/explore.md

    ![Database configuration](images/database-config.png)

-3. If you are using an Autonomous Database and have any SelectAI profile active, you'll find the list of Select AI profiles to activate:
+3. If you are using a compatible database and have any SelectAI profile active, you'll find the list of Select AI profiles to activate.
+If you haven't created one yet, you will need to create a [Select AI](https://www.oracle.com/it/autonomous-database/select-ai/) profile and you'll find the list of active profiles within the tenancy eventually

    ![Select AI Profiles](images/selectai-profiles.png)

+   The Select AI feature is currently available and fully supported in:
+   * Oracle Autonomous Database 23ai
+   * Oracle Database 23.7+

 ## Task 2: Configure LLMs